BirdseyeSoftware/maestro.vim/README.md

 `:MaestroCssAutoPush`

 Enables automatic content pushes of your CSS file to the Browser through Maestro.
-This pushes the CSS contents on 2 different events, CursorHoldI and InsertLeave
+This pushes the CSS contents on 2 different autocommand events, `CursorHoldI` and `InsertLeave`

 `:MaestroDisableCssAutoPush`